cosmin0309/Facooltate/README.md

 An app for students requests to the secretary room
 # OOP projects in C++
 # C Projects (Mostly Files, Binary Files, and Data Structures)
 # A Music Blog-like website
+The code and every image/sound is foun in views and in sneak pics there are   some screenshots of how it looks like
 # Computational Geometry :
 **Problema1**:
 Fie Ai(xi,yi,zi) <= R^3, i∈1,3